Testbed setup with lattice beam and clock beam in vertical direction

 At the University of Birmingham, we help realising a compact and transportable strontium-based optical atomic clock demonstrator built from industry-developed subsystems – a deliverable of the iqClock project.
 The demonstrator will be integrated at our laboratory.
 In order to facilitate the system integration, we use an atomic clock testbed system to assess the performance of the industry-built components and subsystems.
 The testbed is completed in its first phase (see picture) and capable of realising ultra-cold atoms of 88Sr in optical lattice.
 In a subsequent phase, we will transform the testbed system into a 87Sr-based frequency standard.

-The Long Range Interaction project
+Long Range Interaction

 This project aims to characterise and study long-range interactions with collective light scattering from a dense, ultracold Sr atomic ensemble trapped in deep optical lattice in a Mott insulator state.
 Such long range dipole-dipole interactions between atoms are induced via coherent exchange of photons when the inter-atomic distance is comparable to or smaller than the wavelength of the photons emitted by atoms.